Joan has been writing professionally since 1988. She has written articles for publications such as Katy Magazine, eHow, and Triond.

 Plexiglass and tempered glass take a bit of care to keep them clean and to prevent scratching or etching.
 Make sure to:

-- Dust plexiglass and tempered glass by spritzing them with a water-and-dishwashing-liquid solution, then rubbing them with a dust rag made from flannel, jersey or other soft, non-scratching fabric.
+- Dust plexiglass and tempered glass by spritzing them with a water-and-dishwashing-liquid solution, then rubbing them with a dust rag made from flannel, jersey, or another soft, non-scratching fabric.

 - For plexiglass with small scratches, buff out the scratches by hand.
 Then apply polish and wipe it down it with a damp flannel.